 “Man, just to be honest, we've got to strengthen our communities to where love and respect is restored,” Gardner said.
 “A neighbor is someone who we cherish.
 We've got to get back to those values.”

-Addressing a spike in violence earlier Thursday morning, CMPD Chief Kerr Putney said it was time to change the culture.
+Addressing a spike in violence earlier this year, CMPD Chief Kerr Putney said it was time to change the culture.

 The shooting happened hours after police voiced their frustration over the city's rising violence.